skuttleman/defacto/README.md

 ### Queries

-`query` - a message used to request data from `defacto`'s database.
-It should be a vector with a keyword in first position.
+`query` - a message used to request data from `defacto`'s internal db.
+They can be used to *subscribe* to the internal db's updates.
+A `query` should be a vector with a *keyword* in first position.
 Prefer qualified keywords which are _nouns_.
-I like prefixing the *name* with `?:` to make them stand out more in code.
+I like prefixing the *name* with `?:` to make them stand out more in code and autocomplete in my editor.

-`resource` - the keyword in first position of a `query` vector.
+`resource` - the *keyword* in first position of a `query` vector.

 `responder` - the implementation for finding data in the db relevant to a specific `query` `resource`.
 The `responder` _must_ be a **pure function**.